 For additional information, see WSU’s Accreditation website

 How is regional accreditation different from professional accreditation?

 Regional accreditation focuses on the institution rather than a program or college.
 A regional authority accredits a wide variety of institutions (community colleges, four-year schools, etc.) in a particular region of the country.
 Losing regional accreditation, while rare, has significant consequences, which may include loss of reputation, federal financial aid, grant funding, transferability of courses, or even closing the doors of the institution.

-WSU programs or colleges with additional professional or other separate accreditation are listed on the WSU Accreditation website and in the WSU Catalog.
+WSU programs or colleges with additional professional or other separate accreditation are listed on the WSU Accreditation website (see Accredited Programs by College) and in the WSU Catalog.
 These programs or colleges are peer reviewed and meet additional educational standards for their discipline.

-Which states are included in our region for accreditation?
+Which states are included in WSU’s region for accreditation?

-Alaska, Washington, Oregon, Idaho, Montana, Nevada, and Utah are included in our region for accreditation.
+Alaska, Washington, Oregon, Idaho, Montana, Nevada, and Utah are included in WSU’s region for accreditation.

 Research institutions in our region include: